abhishek-01k/aptos-vocal-ai-trading/README.md

 4. **Intent Analysis:** The Brian API and SDK analyze the translated commands to understand the user's intent.
 5. **Execution:** The platform executes the trade or portfolio action based on the analyzed intent.
 6. **Token Swapping:** We are Utilizing AppKit’s Swaps feature to execute seamless token exchanges directly within the app.
-7. **Crypto Purchases:** Leveraging AppKit’s On-Ramp to facilitate in-app crypto purchases, thereby bridging the gap between fiat and digital currencies.
-8. **Feedback:** Receive real-time feedback and confirmation of your actions, all via voice interaction.
+7. **Feedback:** Receive real-time feedback and confirmation of your actions, all via voice interaction.

 This streamlined process ensures that language barriers are eliminated, making trading more accessible and convenient for users worldwide.